Topological generation of special linear groups: Introduction and statement of results

-\item[$(ii)$] which finite simple groups appear as quotients of the modular group $PSL_2(\mathbb{Z})$? \end{itemize} The first question was posed by Netto in 1892 and answered affirmatively by Dixon \cite{dixon} in 1969, where he conjectured the same property holds of all finite simple groups.
-In other words, for any finite simple group $H$ (of some fixed type $A_n$, $B_n$, etc.), the probability that two random elements of $H$ generate the entire group tends to 1 as $|H|\rightarrow\infty$.
-This conjecture was proved by Kantor-Lubotsky \cite{kantor} and Liebeck-Shalev \cite{liebeck} in the 1990s using probabilistic methods.
-The solution of Dixon's conjecture led to many more fine-grained questions concerning random generation of finite simple groups.
-A natural refinement of the above question asks whether two random elements of prime orders $r$ and $s$ generate $H$ as $|H|\rightarrow\infty$.
-This property is called $\textit{random $(r,s)$- generation}$.
+\item[$(ii)$] which finite simple groups appear as quotients of the modular group $PSL_2(\mathbb{Z})$? \end{itemize} The first question was posed by Netto in 1892 and answered affirmatively by Dixon \cite{dixon} in 1969.
+In the same paper, Dixon conjectures that for \textit{any} finite simple group $H$, the probability that two random elements of $H$ generate $H$ tends to 1 as the size of $H$ tends to infinity.
+After some effort, this conjecture was proven by Kantor-Lubotzky \cite{kantor} and Liebeck-Shalev \cite{liebeck} in the 1990s using probabilistic methods.
+The positive solution of Dixon's conjecture led to many more fine-grained questions concerning the random generation of finite simple groups.
+A natural refinement of the above question concerns whether two random elements of prime orders $r$ and $s$ generate $H$ as $|H|\rightarrow\infty$.
+The property that two elements of orders $r$ and $s$ generate $H$ with probability tending to 1 as $|H|$ tends to infinity is called $\emph{random $(r,s)$-generation}$.
 Perhaps surprisingly given the strength of the statement, this property has also been found to hold in many cases \cite{liebeck2}, although counterexamples exist \cite{liebeck3}, and some questions remain.
-In particular, by work of Liebeck-Shalev \cite{liebeck2} it is known that finite simple classical groups have random $(r,s)$-generation when the rank of the group is large enough (depending on the orders of $r,s$).
+In particular, by work of Liebeck and Shalev \cite{liebeck2} it is known that finite simple classical groups have random $(r,s)$-generation when $(r,s)\neq(2,2)$ and the rank of the group is large enough (depending on the primes $r$ and $s$).

+The weaker question of determining whether \textit{any} elements of orders $r$ and $s$, and in particular whether any elements of orders 2 and 3, generate a finite simple group is also a classical group-theoretic problem.
+This property is called \textit{$(r,s)$-generation}.
+Its geometric background and long history in the literature are discussed in \cite{liebeck3}.

-Although not immediately obvious, question $(ii)$ stated above concerns $(r,s)$-generation of finite simple groups. $PSL_2(\mathbb{Z})$ is isomorphic to the free product $C_2\ast C_3$, and hence the question may be restated in the following form: which finite simple groups are $(2,3)$-generated?
-Liebeck-Shalev \cite{liebeck3} discusses the geometric background of this problem, and its long history in the literature.
-In \cite{liebeck3}, it is shown all finite simple classical groups have random $(2,3)$-generation except $PSp_4$.
-In particular, aside from $PSp_4$ all but finitely many finite simple classical groups appear as quotients of $PSL_2(\mathbb{Z})$.
-This result is extended to the remaining finite simple groups (except Suzuki groups) in Guralnick-Liebeck-L\"{u}beck-Shalev \cite{gural7}.
+Although it is not immediately obvious, question $(ii)$ listed above concerns the $(2,3)$-generation of finite simple groups.
+As $PSL_2(\mathbb{Z})$ is isomorphic to the free product $C_2\ast C_3$, the question may be rephrased in the following form: which finite simple groups are $(2,3)$-generated?